Orthodox Church in America: Membership

 The exact number of OCA parishioners is debated.
 According to the 2006 edition of the Yearbook of American and Canadian Churches, the OCA had 1,064,000 members, an increase of 6.4 percent from 2005.
 This figure places the OCA as the 24th largest Christian church in the United States, and the second largest Eastern Orthodox church in the country, after the Greek Orthodox Archdiocese of America.
 In 2015, the OCA claimed 900,000 baptized members, a modest decline from 2006 and 2005.

-In 2000, a study by Alexei D. Krindatch, of the Patriarch Athenagoras Orthodox Institute, presented a substantially lower figure115,100 adherents (baptized Orthodox who attend services on at least an occasional basis and their children) and 39,400 full members (persons older than 18, paying annual Church membership fees).
+In 2000, a study by Alexei D. Krindatch, of the Patriarch Athenagoras Orthodox Institute, presented a substantially lower figure115,100 adherents (baptized Orthodox who attend services on at least an occasional basis and their children) and 39,400 full members (persons older than 18, paying annual church membership fees).
 The Greek Orthodox Archdiocese, by comparison, was listed as having 440,000 adherents.
 In response to the study, an OCA representative stated the church had "around 750,000 adults and children."

 In 2004, Jonathan Ivanoff stated in a presentation at the OCA's Evangelization Conference that the church's census population in 2004 was 27,169, and that membership from 1990 to 2000 declined 13 percent.
 It further stated that the OCA population in the continental United States declined between six and nine percent per year.

 In 2011, The Atlas of American Orthodox Christian Churches, published by Holy Cross Orthodox Press and based on research by Alexei Krindatch, was released.
 It has extensive data on various Eastern Christian denominations in the United States, including both Eastern Orthodox and Oriental Orthodox groups (as well as groups considered uncanonical by those two groups).
 The publication is endorsed by the Assembly of Canonical Orthodox Bishops and is being used by various Assembly committees as part of their research and planning.
 The Atlas lists the United States membership of the OCA as 84,900, 33,800 of which it says are regular church attendees.
 It lists the OCA as having 551 parishes and 19 monasteries in the United States.
 It also indicates the states with the heaviest concentration of OCA parishes are, in order: Alaska (with 86), Pennsylvania (with 83), California (with 43) and New York (with 41).

+In 2020, according to a census done by Alexei Krindatch, the number of regular attendees in the United States had decreased to 74,415, and the number of regular attendees decreased slightly to 32,484.
+The number of parishes in the United States increased slightly to 559.

 Structure

 Episcopacy

 The supreme canonical authority of the OCA is the Holy Synod of Bishops, composed of all the church's diocesan bishops.
-The ex officio chairman of the Holy Synod is the metropolitan.
-The Holy Synod meets twice annually; however, special sessions can be called either by the metropolitan or at the request of at least three diocesan bishops.
+The ex officio chairman of the OCA Holy Synod is the metropolitan.
+The OCA Holy Synod meets twice annually; however, special sessions can be called either by the metropolitan or at the request of at least three diocesan bishops.